How to Make Kimchi

 5. Ferment

-• Option 1: Kimchi may be placed in refrigerator so it ferments slowly over 3 to 4 days.
+• Option 1: Kimchi may be placed in the refrigerator so it ferments slowly over 3 to 4 days.
 This may be preferred, especially during hot weather.

 • Option 2: Place sealed container in a well-ventilated location (may become pungent), with a relatively constant room temperature, around 68°F is ideal.
 Ferment only 1 to 2 days at room temperature, tasting it daily until it reaches preferred tangy taste and desired texture.